-There are numerous sources where those silver coins can be purchased.
-The following are the basic methods and starting places to obtain the silver coin(s) you have long wanted.
+There are numerous sources where you can buy silver coins.
+Following are the basic methods and starting places to obtain silver coins.

-These shops provide coin collectors the opportunity to actually examine or scrutinize the coins that interest you.
+Visiting these coin dealers provide you the opportunity to actually examine or scrutinize the coins that interest you.
 Fortunately, these coin shops are also replete with experts and coin lovers who share your passion and can offer their valid judgment on a particular coin’s grade or value.
 They can also offer helpful tips as well as advice.

 Auctions for Silver Coins